Suicide and intentional self-harm

 Patterns of deaths by suicide between states and territories can reveal insights that may be masked by results for the whole of Australia and may help to highlight different risk factors and assist in better targeting of suicide prevention activities.

-For more information, see Deaths by suicide amongst Indigenous Australians and Indigenous health and wellbeing.
+For more information, see Deaths by suicide amongst First Nation Australians and Indigenous health and wellbeing.

 What are the sources of data on intentional self-harm?

 Understanding the scale of the problem of intentional self-harm in Australia is difficult because many cases of self-harm are unreported, unless medical treatment is required.

 Only those patients admitted to hospital for intentional self-harm are currently routinely reported in national data sets.
 Hospital admissions data are collated as an annual release with a 12-month lag.
 Data are also available from ambulance attendance records and national population surveys such as the Australian Child and Adolescent Survey of Mental Health and Wellbeing (Department of Health 2015).

 Rates of hospitalisations for intentional self-harm are higher for females.
 This is the opposite of what is seen in deaths by suicide, where rates are higher for males.
 This may, in part, be due to differences between methods used by males and females – with males tending to use more lethal methods than females.
 Other possible contributing factors include the fact that some self-harm occurs with no suicidal intent and that differentiating out suicide attempts from other types of self-harm cannot be easily identified in the current national emergency department data collection (Figure 3).

 - Two-thirds of people (67%) hospitalised for intentional self-harm injuries were female (around 18,000 hospitalisations).